Malcolm Campbell Memorial Award

 The Malcolm Campbell Memorial Award is awarded biennially by the RSC BMCS to commemorate Professor Campbell's outstanding contributions in a broad range of chemistry and their applications to the understanding of bioactivity.

 The award comprises £2000 and a medal as well as one free attendance at an RSC BMCS conference in the year of the award.

-The Biological and Medicinal Chemistry Sector of the RSC is proud to announce the winner of the Malcolm Campbell Memorial Prize for 2013.
+The Royal Society of Chemistry Biological and Medicinal Chemistry Sector is proud to announce the winners of the Malcolm Campbell Memorial Prize for 2017.

-The BMCS Committee wishes to express its gratitude for the high quality entries from both academia and industry for the 2013 award.
+The BMCS Committee wishes to express its gratitude for the high-quality entries from both academia and industry for the 2017 award.

 - Submissions are invited from individuals or teams in industry and academia with a British research centre mailing address although work may be from several worldwide groups.